 Climate related extreme weather events such as heatwaves, drought, and wildfires have direct and indirect health effects.

-In some parts of the world, temperatures already exceed the international standard for safe work activity – this may occur on a regular basis in parts of the world during this century (IPCC Chapter 11), leading to ill health and reduced labour productivity.
-For example, in Australia, one study estimated that the number of “dangerously hot” days, when core body temperatures may increase by ≥ 2oC and outdoor activity is hazardous, is projected to rise from the current 4-6 days per year to 33-45 days per year by 2070 (IPCC Chapter 11).
+Working in extreme heat can make us ill, or greatly reduce our productivity.
+In some parts of the world, temperatures already exceed the international standard for safe work activity.
+In Australia, one study estimated that the number of “dangerously hot” days, when core body temperatures may increase by ≥ 2oC and outdoor activity is hazardous, is projected to rise from the current 4-6 days per year to 33-45 days per year by 2070 (IPCC Chapter 11).

 Watch the video above to learn about drought in Kenya and wildfires in Australia then watch this BBC news clip to understand the health effects of heatwaves in France in 2003.